blockcypher/eth-docs/source/includes/_payfwd.md

 </aside>

 <aside class="warning">
-By default, all payments will be debited with a 1,680,000 wei <b>mining fee</b>.
+By default, all payments will be debited with a minimum mining fee.
 The amount of the fee is configurable.
 But for very small payments, if the amount sent is even lower than the mining, the forward will fail.
+By default the mining fee is computed by multiplying the current `high_fee` with the `gas_limit` of 21000 for a standard transaction.

 </aside>

 ## Create Payment Endpoint